JuliaLang/julia/doc/src/manual/constructors.md

 type uses the [`//`](@ref) operator for this purpose.
 Before these definitions, `⊘` is a completely undefined operator with only syntax and no meaning.
 Afterwards, it behaves just as described in [Rational Numbers](@ref) -- its entire behavior is defined in these few lines.
+Note that the infix use of `⊘` works because Julia has a set of symbols that are recognized to be infix operators.
 The first and most basic definition just makes `a ⊘ b` construct a `OurRational` by applying the `OurRational` constructor to `a` and `b` when they are integers.
 When one of the operands of `⊘` is already a rational number, we construct a new rational for the resulting ratio slightly differently;